Rosh-Made/rosh-made/blog/birthday-getaway.md

 If you're looking for a unique hideaway to unwind and unplug from the world, enjoy breathtaking panoramic views, and experience the peaceful New Zealand Countryside, then [Waitomo Hilltop Glamping](https://www.waitomoglamping.nz/) is the SPOT!

+Stay tuned if you want to know what our experience was like and enjoy this small clip of our stay.

 `youtube: https://www.youtube.com/watch?v=IaobeakZgmA`